LASIK eye surgery

 - Make sure you have realistic expectations from the surgery.

-, it's important to note that LASIK cannot correct vision so that one eye can see at both distance and near.
-However, LASIK can be done to allow one eye to see near and the other far, which is called "monovision."
+, LASIK cannot correct vision so that one eye can see at both distance and near.
+However, LASIK can be done to allow one eye to see near and the other far.
+This is called "monovision."
 If you can adjust to this correction, it may eliminate or reduce your need for reading glasses.

 In some instances, surgery on only one eye is required.
 If your doctor thinks you're a candidate, ask about the pros and cons.

-A small percentage of people may need to have another surgery because the condition is over- or under-corrected.
+A small number of people may need to have another surgery because the condition is over- or under-corrected.
 Sometimes, you will still need to wear contact lenses or glasses.

 Risks may include: